beeryani/Customer-Management-Platform/README.md

 The Customer Management Platform in the mentioned repository is built using the following technologies:

+1. Python programming language
+2. Django web framework
-1. Frontend: The platform's frontend is built using HTML, CSS, and JavaScript.
-It uses Bootstrap framework for styling.
+3. HTML, CSS, and JavaScript for front-end development

-2. Backend: The platform's backend is built
+4. Bootstrap CSS framework for styling
+5. PostgreSQL database for data storage
+6. Django's built-in authentication system for user management
+7. Docker for virtualisation and container management

 ### Security: